Rovak/InlineAttachment/docs/pages/configuration.rst

     Specifies the URL where files will be send to, default: `upload_attachment.php`

+uploadMethod: ``POST``

+    Which HTTP method will be used to send the upload request

 uploadFieldName: ``file``

     Name of the POST field where the file will be sent.

+defaultExtension: ``png``

+    Default extension when no extension could be detected

-downloadFileName: ``downloadUrl``
+jsonFieldName: ``downloadUrl``

-    Name of the field which contains the URL of the uploaded file
+    By default the plugin assumes that json is returned, it then checks if the given fieldName is available and uses it to insert the image url

 allowedTypes: ``['image/jpeg', 'image/png', 'image/jpg', 'image/gif']``

-    Allowed mimetypes of any dropped files, others will be ignored
+    Which mimetypes are accepted as a dropped or pasted file.
+Others will be ignored and the default behavior will be triggered.

 progressText: ``![Uploading file...]()``